ministryofjustice/moj-frontend/docs/components/add-another/_inline-layout.md

 Each add another component contains a 'slot' where you put the component's contents.
 'Slots' are a Figma feature, introduced in Spring 2026 to make components more flexible.

-When you put a component into a slot, it might be too narrow or overflow the container.
-This is because it keeps its default width rather than filling the space.
+When you put a component into the slot, it might be too narrow or overflow the container.
+This is because the component that you've added keeps its default width rather than filling the space.
 To fix this, do one of the following:

 - set all components to 'Fill' in Figma, so that they share the width evenly
 - manually set the width of each component, following the [GOV.UK grid system](https://design-system.service.gov.uk/styles/layout/#using-the-grid-system) where possible

-You should be able to do these tasks without detaching the component from its instance.
+You should be able to do this without detaching the component from its instance.

 ### 3. Write and size the form field labels

 Give the form field labels a clear and concise name.

 <div class="govuk-inset-text">
-You may need to change the legend size of some GOV.UK components for this component.
+You may need to change the legend size of some GOV.UK components after you've added them to this component.
 Change them to 'body (paragraph)' to follow <a href="https://design-system.service.gov.uk/get-started/labels-legends-headings/">GOV.UK guidance on label and legend headings</a>.
 </div>

 #### How hidden text works

 Hidden text is added to the end of the component labels.
-This is to help screen reader users know which item they are editing or removing.
+This is to help screen reader users know which item they're editing or removing.
 In the example, it adds the content in brackets to these field labels:

 - bank name (for account 1)
 - funds (for account 1)